-My learning and experience often leads me on a trail where one thing leads me to another and another and so on.
+My learning and experience often lead me on a trail where one thing leads me to another and another and so on.
 When I’ve exhausted the trail, I move to something else.

 I looked at the ratings and they were not very good, although it did get a one thumbs up from the Roger & Ebert team.
 Rotten Tomatoes only gave it 17% out of 100%.
 It fascinates me how many times I’ve seen a movie that had terrible ratings that I have loved with enthusiasm.
 It’s definitely in the eyes of the beholder.

 I originally rated this 3-stars on Netflix and now I rate it as 5-stars.
 The difference?
 Me.
 The movie didn’t change.
 I did.
-In fact, many of the movies that I have rewatched I find a similar change, and even a few in the other direction.
+In fact, in many of the movies that I have rewatched, I find a similar change and even a few in the other direction.

 Spread Some Joy Today–by paying attention to what you are bringing along with you.
 The less you bring, the more the opportunity for joy.